Chart Color Schemes

 Sadleir is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Sadleir, as per the latest Census, consisted of 85.2% houses and 14.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 90.4% houses and 9.6% other dwellings.
-Home ownership in Sadleir was at 19.7%, with mortgaged dwellings at 25.9% and rented ones at 54.3%.
-The median monthly mortgage repayment in the area was $1,878, lower than Sydney metro's average of $2,475.
-The median weekly rent figure in Sadleir was $250, compared to Sydney metro's $490.
-Nationally, Sadleir's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially lower at $375.
+Sadleir's dwelling structures, as per the latest Census, consisted of 85.2% houses and 14.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 90.4% houses and 9.6% other dwellings.
+Home ownership in Sadleir stood at 19.7%, with mortgaged dwellings at 25.9% and rented ones at 54.3%.
+The median monthly mortgage repayment was $1,878, lower than Sydney metro's average of $2,475.
+The median weekly rent in Sadleir was $250, below Sydney metro's $490 and the national average of $375.
+Nationally, Sadleir's mortgage repayments were higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing